 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Store the medicine in the original bottle.
 Keep it tightly closed.

 It is very important that your doctor check your progress at regular visits to make sure dolutegravir and rilpivirine is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Dolutegravir and rilpivirine may cause serious liver problems.
 This may occur in patients with hepatitis B or C infection.
-Check with your doctor right away if you or your child have more than one of these symptoms: clay-colored stools, dark urine, a decreased appetite, fever, headache, itching, nausea and vomiting, skin rash, stomach pain or tenderness, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.
+Check with your doctor right away if you or your child have clay-colored stools, dark urine, a decreased appetite, fever, headache, itching, nausea and vomiting, skin rash, stomach pain or tenderness, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Tell your doctor right away if you start to feel depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behavior that troubles you, especially if they are new or get worse quickly.

 Dolutegravir and rilpivirine will not keep you from giving HIV to your partner during sex.
 Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method.
 Dolutegravir and rilpivirine will also not keep you from giving HIV to other people if they are exposed to your blood.
 Do not re-use or share needles with anyone.